William J. Stowe

 Commercial Transactions, Regulatory and Compliance

-William has negotiated and drafted a variety of commercial contracts, ranging from contracts governed by the UCC to real estate contracts, supplier/distributor contracts, and finance contracts.
+William has negotiated and drafted a variety of commercial contracts, ranging from contracts governed by the UCC to IT contracts, supplier/distributor contracts, Master Services Agreements, EPC contracts, real estate contracts, and finance contracts.
 William has also advised businesses on export compliance measures (e.g., ITAR, EAR), employment policies, and employment disputes.
 William has extensive knowledge of numerous regulations affecting businesses, ranging from energy regulations (e.g., FERC, P.U.C. rules) to healthcare regulations (e.g., CMS regulations, hospital-licensing regulations, HIPAA), to data-security regulations, to lending regulations (e.g., TILA, Regulation Z, FCRA).
 His extensive knowledge of state and federal regulations affecting businesses makes him a valuable asset to any client.
 In addition to his experience with commercial transactions and in advising on regulatory and compliance matters, William also advises on matters of corporate governance and business entity formation with a focus on avoiding litigation.

 Healthcare and Insurance